yk-tuturu/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a child record
+### Finding a child record

-1. Deleting a child record while all child records are being shown
+1. Finding a child record while some child records are being shown

+    1. Prerequisites: Sample data provided upon initialisation is used.

+    1. Test case: `find c/Li David`<br>
+       Expected: Child records for `David Li` and `Charlotte Oliveir` are displayed.
+Number of child records found is shown in the status message.

+    1. Test case: `find t/adhd`<br>
+       Expected: Child records for `Alex Jr` and `Bernice Yu` are displayed.
+Number of child records found is shown in the status message.

+    1. Test case: `find a/City`<br>
+       Expected: Displayed records will not change.
+Error details shown in the status message.

+    1. Other incorrect find commands to try: `find`, `find c/Li c/David`, `...` <br>
+       Expected: Similar to previous.

+### Adding a child record

+1. Adding a child record

+    1. Test case: `add c/Hua Cheng b/Xie Lian a/Paradise Mansion p/66661111 e/xielian@example.com`<br>
+       Expected: Child record is added to the list.
+Details of the added child record shown in the status message.
+Displayed child records are updated.

+    1. Test case: `add c/Hua Cheng b/Xie Lian a/Paradise Mansion p/66661111 e/xielian@example.com`<br>
+       Expected: If this is done again after step 1., an error message will be shown in the status message due to detected duplicate.
+No child record is added.

+    1. Test case: `add c/Nyx Xia b/Selene Yan a/Ocean City p/88888888 e/selene@example.com r/cats t/ocd`
+       Expected: Child record is added to the list.
+Details of the added child record shown in the status message.
+Displayed child records are updated.

+    1. Test case: `add c/inval!d N@me`<br>
+       Expected: No child record is added.
+Error details shown in the status message.

+    1. Other incorrect add commands to try: `add`, `add e/invalid_email`, `...` <br>
+       Expected: Similar to previous.

+### Delete child record(s)

+1. Deleting child record(s) while some child records are being shown

-    1. Prerequisites: List all child records using the `list` command.
-Multiple child records in the list.
+    1. Prerequisites: At least three child records in the displayed list.

     1. Test case: `delete 1`<br>
        Expected: First child record is deleted from the list.
 Details of the deleted child record shown in the status message.

+    1. Test case: `delete 1 2`<br>
+       Expected: The first and second child records are both deleted from the list.
+Details of the deleted child records shown in the status message.

     1. Test case: `delete 0`<br>
        Expected: No child record is deleted.
 Error details shown in the status message.
-Status bar remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 ### Editing a child record

-1. Editing a child record while all child records are being shown
+1. Editing a child record while some child records are being shown

-    1. Prerequisites: List all child records using the `list` command.
-Multiple child records in the list.
+    1. Prerequisites: Multiple child records in the list.

-    1. Test case: `edit 1 p/12345678 a/123 Road`<br>
+    1. Test case: `edit 1 p/12345678 a/123, Nice Nature Road`<br>
-       Expected: First child record's phone number and address are updated.
+       Expected: First child record's parent phone number and address are updated.
 Details of the updated record are shown in the status message.

     1. Test case: `edit 0`<br>
        Expected: No record is updated.
 Error details shown in the status message.
-Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect edit commands to try: `edit`, `edit 1`, `...` <br>
        Expected: Similar to previous.

 ### Saving data